Judge denies bond for man linked to NSU student’s death

 NORFOLK, Va.
 (WAVY) — Camari Warren, one of the three young men charged in the Sept.
-2 killing of Jahari George, was denied bond in Norfolk General Court this morning.
+2 killing of Norfolk State University student Jahari George, was denied bond in Norfolk General District Court Thursday morning.

 Warren, 18, is also charged in an earlier shooting that took place in the early morning hours of Aug.
 18, just blocks away at the 7-Eleven on Brambleton Avenue.